rafamendoza-dev/cv/README.md

 Development of Big Data Solutions mainly using Splunk, Microsoft Azure, and Cloudera.

-Development of WorkFlows:
-- Apache NiFi and Azure Synapse Pipelines
+- Development of WorkFlows in Apache NiFi and Azure Synapse Pipelines(Data Factory)
 - Data migration and processing with PySpark and R.

-Exploratory data analysis:
-- Splunk, SQL, Azure Data Studio
+- Exploratory data analysis using Splunk, SQL, Azure Data Studio
 - Basic statistics with R
 - Integration of various libraries and ML models.